MS3FGX/SomaFM/README.md

 #### --stats
 This option shows the number of listeners for each currently online SomaFM channel, along with a total listener count.

+### --cast
+If you have the [pychromecast](https://github.com/balloob/pychromecast) library installed, this option will start playback of the given SomaFM channel on the Chromecast device specified by the `chromecast_name` variable.

 ## Desktop Notifications
 There is currently experimental support for desktop notifications on Linux using libnotify.
 They can be enabled by changing the value of the boolean variable `desktop_notifications` or turned on temporarily with the `-n` option.